JoaoGFarias/JoaoGFarias.github.io/_posts/2019-02-01-postman_runner.markdown

 ![Accessing Postman Runner Configuration]({{ "assets/images/postman_runner/configuring/configuring.png" | absolute_url }})

 The first field allow us to pick the environment where the execution will happen.
-An environment is a set of key-value pairs; that's the place where we have stored our initial variables values.
+An environment is a set of key-value pairs; That's the place where we have stored our initial variables values.
 You can use the environment setup to perform the same flow for different users (by changing the credentials) or different domains, such as QA, Dev or Prod (by changing the base URL of the API).

 The second field, _Interations_, tells Postman how the number of times that the flow should run.